movingforward100/Shadow_R/README.md

 # Shadow_R

-This is the official PyTorch implementation of our dehazing method for NTIRE 2024 Image Shadow Removal Challenge --- Fidelity Track & Perceptual Track
+This is the official PyTorch implementation of our solution for NTIRE 2024 Image Shadow Removal Challenge --- Fidelity Track & Perceptual Track

 # Environment: